01 of 06

 Why use larger tiles in a small bathroom?
 This seems counter-intuitive.

 For one thing, smaller tiles create a multiplicity of grout lines.
 Grout lines, when added up, begin to feel grid-like and boxy.

 Larger tiles, thankfully, produce fewer grout lines.

 It is important to note that, when dealing with large format tile, you need to maintain a minimum grout joint width of 3/16".
 There must be at least 90% mortar contact below the tiles, as their size makes them more prone to cracking.

-Matrix Porcelain Bathroom Floor Tile From Bedrosian'sContinue to 5 of 6 below.
+Fe...atured here are Matrix Porcelain Bathroom Floor Tiles from online retailer Bedrosian'sContinue to 5 of 6 below.

 05 of 06